-The Office of Sustainability provides centralized coordination, encouragement, and accountability to foster environmental stewardship in the Holy Cross community.
+The Office of Sustainability provides centralized coordination, encouragement, and accountability to foster a campus culture that "cares for our common home."

-Groups and individuals take environmental action everyday.
+Groups and individuals take environmental action every day.
 We bring these different stakeholders together to maximize the College's resources, time, and people-power for the purpose of environmental progress.
-Join our campus network through the Carbon Commitment Google Group.
+Join our campus network through MyHC.

-In compliance with the Carbon Commitment, Holy Cross submits a greenhouse gas (GHG) inventory to Second Nature.
+In compliance with the Carbon Commitment, Holy Cross submits a greenhouse gas (GHG) inventory to SIMAP regularly.
 This reporting process transparently demonstrates the College’s progress and provides Holy Cross an opportunity to assess current efforts and realign work to maximize impact.